2018 Carrie McCray Winners

 Carrie McCray Memorial Literary Awards

 The Carrie McCray Award seeks to honor one of the founders of the South Carolina Writers Association: Carrie Allen McCray.
 Her published works include Ajös Means Goodbye (1966), The Black Woman and Family Rules (1980), and a memoir about her mother, Freedom’s Child: The life of a Confederate General’s Black Daughter (1998).
 Her poetry has appeared in magazines such as Ms. and The River Styx.
 She died on July 25, 2008 at the age of 94.

 Winning entries receive:

 - One (1) contributor copy

-Honorable Mentions will be given for exceptional work and publication may be offered for those pieces the judges deemed of high quality.
-No cash prizes for honorable mention pieces.
-However, we offer publication and one (1) contributor copy.
+Honorable Mentions will be given for exceptional work and publication may be offered for those pieces the judges deem of high quality.
+There will be no cash prizes for honorable mention pieces, However, anyone who wins an honorable mention will receive one (1) contributor copy.

 Carrie McCray Awards – Submission Guidelines

 Submission taken: April 1 through May 31 each year.